 Digital Accessibility in Moodle

-Ally also reports on broader patterns of digital accessibility across Moodle.
-Staff can view the report for their Moodle Units and Courses by selecting the ‘Accessibility Report’ in the Navigation Drawer (the blue slide-out menu on the left).
+Staff can view an overall report for their Moodle sites by selecting the ‘Accessibility Report’ in the Navigation Drawer (the blue slide-out menu on the left).
 This report will invite you to start applying fixes.
-Surprisingly, only five-to-ten minutes of amendments can dramatically improve the overall Ally score for your Course.
+Only five-to-ten minutes of amendments can dramatically improve the overall Ally score for your Moodle site.

 - Use Ally Basics (DOC 164KB) to learn about alternative formats and accessibility indicators.